F-Depi/stats-WCA/Readme.md

 WHERE i.TABLE_ROWS != 0
 ```

-To look at all the column of a specific table you can print the first 5 rows with
+To look at all the columns of a specific table you can print the first 5 rows with

 ```
 SELECT *